 - Be part of the global conversation but talk about what you know.
 Twitter says that people are seeking accurate and reliable information, customer service and support, distraction and levity, and community and positivity.

-These are some truly wild times, and this Colorado marketing firm is sending positive vibes to all our friends in business.
+These are some truly wild times, so when it comes to choosing from a Fort Collins marketing firm, this Colorado marketing firm is sending positive vibes to all our friends in business.
 Stay social, share your voice, and engage.
 If WildRock can support you in any way, we’re ready to rock!